-The cost of living in Johannesburg is around half that of European cities such as London, UK and Paris, France.
-While the average salary in Johannesburg is comparatively lower than in other expat destinations, life in the city is still easily affordable, especially if you earn in a foreign currency such as the US dollar.
+The cost of living in Johannesburg is significantly lower than in many European cities, such as London, UK and Paris, France.
+While the average salary in Johannesburg is comparatively lower than in some other expat destinations, life in the city remains affordable, particularly for those earning in a foreign currency such as the US dollar.

 Cost of accommodation in Johannesburg

-The pricing of housing in Johannesburg is very reasonable, and your money will go much further here than in Cape Town.
-Johannesburg housing is not only cheaper but often roomier.
-You can easily afford to rent or buy multi-bedroomed houses that typically come with a spacious yard, pool, and garage.
+Accommodation in Johannesburg is reasonably priced, so your money will go much further here than in Cape Town.
+Housing in Johannesburg is not only cheaper but often roomier.
+You can easily afford to rent or buy a multi-bedroom house with a spacious yard, pool, and garage.

 That being said, accommodation costs in Johannesburg are also affected by the area or suburb you choose to live in.
 High-income city-centre areas such as Sandton are notoriously pricey, while slightly less glamorous but still pleasant areas like Randburg can offer great value for money.